expeditus303/expeditus303/README.md

 <h2 align="center">Hello, World! 👋</h2>
 <p align="center">
-  I am a Full-Stack Software Engineer from Brazil 🇧🇷, with an Italian 🇮🇹 passport, proficient in JavaScript, Node.js, TypeScript, SQL, NoSQL, and React. <br>
+  I am a Full-Stack Software Engineer from Brazil 🇧🇷, with an Italian 🇮🇹 passport, proficient in JavaScript, Node.js, TypeScript, SQL, NoSQL, and React.
-  I have a genuine love for coding and problem-solving, which fuels my excitement and commitment to every project I take on.  <br>
+  I have a genuine love for coding and problem-solving, which fuels my excitement and commitment to every project I take on.
   Currently, I am diving into Java! 🚀
 </p>